 Despite the fact that I know I love my long runs, I also like sleep.
 The colder and shorter days have made me accept a lot more rest days than I planned for.
 While I’m not exactly happy about it, I’m all about staying positive and letting it go.
 I guess my body just really needed to watch Barefoot Contessa make creme brulee and roasted vegetable soup.
 How easy was that?!

-On Saturday night I was finally able to find these gems that I mentioned back on my post about my fall bucket list.
+On Saturday night I was finally able to find these gems.

 I can’t lie they were pretty good.
 Especially on top of a 2 ingredient pumpkin cookie that I found on Julie’s blog.
 Yes, they are technically not vegetarian because of the gelatin, but I play by my own rules.
 Please forgive me.